 - 'false' self

-The therapeutic dialogue provides opportunity to test old assumptions and experiment with new ways of being – all in a context that is safe, confidential and containing.
-We learn through reflection, conversation, a real relationship, experimentation, mindfulness, journalling and bibliotherapy.
+The therapeutic dialogue provides an opportunity to test old assumptions and experiment with new ways of being – all in a context that is safe, confidential, and containing.
+We learn through reflection, conversation, a real relationship, experimentation, mindfulness, journalling, and bibliotherapy.